 John Hackworth, Director of Coaching and STL NEXT Pro Head Coach

-Prior to joining St. Louis CITY SC, Hackworth served as the head coach and sporting director of Louisville City FC, winning the USL Championship title in his first year and guiding the team back to the finals a year later.
-Hackworth spent five seasons in Major League Soccer (MLS) with Philadelphia Union - three years as an assistant coach, responsible for developing the team’s academy program before serving as the head coach of the first team from 2012-14.
-Hackworth was an assistant coach for the U.S. U-17 Men’s National Team in 2003.
-In 2015, he rejoined the team as head coach leading them to 2017 FIFA U17 World Cup, his fourth World Cup tournament with the team.
+Prior to joining St. Louis CITY SC, Hackworth served as the head coach and sporting director of Louisville City FC, winning the USL Championship title in 2018 and guiding the team back to the finals a year later.
+Hackworth spent five seasons in Major League Soccer (MLS) with Philadelphia Union and served as the Head Coach and CSO from 2012 to 2014.
+In his first 3 years in Philadelphia Union, he was the first Assistant Coach and was responsible for developing the team’s academy program.
+Hackworth was the Head Coach for the U.S. U-17 Men’s National Team on two different occasions, leading the team to three U17 World Cups while advancing out of the group stages in all three and reaching the quarterfinals in 2005 and 2017.

 Elvir Kafedžić, Assistant Coach

 Elvir Kafedžić is announced as the Assistant Coach for St. Louis CITY2.
 Kafedžić joined the club in Fall of 2020 as a sporting consultant where he helped the club in building meaningful relationships with the larger soccer community, especially within St. Louis’ Bosnian community.
 He was actively engaged in scouting to find the most talented players for the club’s first-ever academy teams.
 In the summer of 2021, Kafedžić took the role of the assistant coach for the clubs U17 academy team.